Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Other nutrients: Fiber, iron, folate, and resistant starch that supports gut health.

-Why it’s great: Lentils are inexpensive, protein-rich, and great for gut-health, heart-health, and about every organ and system in the human body.
+Why it’s great: Lentils are inexpensive, protein-rich, and great for gut-health, heart-health, and about every organ and system in the body.

 How to eat: Use in soups, curries, stews, or as a protein-packed base for salads and other foods.